 Not sure whether your leopard gecko is male or female?
-Thankfully, determining the sex of one of the adorable little lizards is fairly easy and straightforward once they reach a certain age and size.
-Like many reptiles, leopard geckos are sexually dimorphic, meaning male vs. female geckos have several key physical differences.
+Thankfully, determining the sex of one of the adorable little lizards is fairly easy once they reach a certain age and size.
+Like many reptiles, leopard geckos are sexually dimorphic, meaning that male and female geckos have several key physical differences.

 Keep reading if you want to accurately determine your gecko’s sex.
 Whether you want to know for breeding purposes or you’re simply curious, it helps to know their sex, as male and female geckos have slightly different care requirements.
-I’ll cover when you can reliably tell if your leo is male or female as well as what physical indicators to look for on their body.
+We’ll cover when you can reliably tell if your gecko is male or female, as well as what physical indicators to look for on their bodies.

 When Can You Accurately Determine the Sex of a Leopard Gecko?